Test My Product Using Sine or Random?

 |Ch6 (62 Hz resonance)||200||97 G||10.9 G||42 G||37|

 You may also notice that the sine resonance peak values were not as high as would be predicted by the Q factor.
 By reviewing the recorded time data for Ch4 we are able to determine that, at the 27 Hz resonance, the sine sweep passed through the resonance too quickly to fully excite the resonance.
-Repeating the test using a slower sweep rate, or a resonance search-and-dwell feature, would allow us to more accurately find the resonance frequency and Q factor.
-From this we can conclude that for high Q values, to get the full Q amplification effects of a sine test, you must either sweep slowly or do a resonance dwell at each resonance.
+Repeating the test using a slower sweep rate or a resonance search-and-dwell feature would allow us to more accurately find the resonance frequency and Q factor.
+From this, we can conclude that for high Q values, to get the full Q amplification effects of a sine test, you must either sweep slowly or do a resonance dwell at each resonance.

 By examining the recorded data for Ch6 we are also able to determine that at the 62 Hz resonance the acceleration levels were so high that they exceeded the accelerometer´s measurement capacity, and therefore the measured waveform was saturated well below the actual acceleration levels.
-This is an important point, because quite often accelerometers are sized based on the test profile´s acceleration level, while the resonances may see 10x or 100x the profile acceleration level.
+This is an important point because quite often accelerometers are sized based on the test profile´s acceleration level, while the resonances may see 10x or 100x the profile acceleration level.
 Repeating the test using a higher capacity accelerometer is required to accurately measure the acceleration levels at that resonance.

 The actual random peak values are a little different from the predicted values, but this is to be expected due to the random nature of the waveform.
 Each random test you run will be different from any other random test, so the peak values will vary from test to test, and even over different time intervals within a single test.

 The relative severity of a sine test and a random test will vary depending on your product´s resonant frequencies and Qs.
 In general, when sine and random tests have the same peak vibration levels at the control point, the product will see higher vibration levels with a sine test than with a random test due to the resonances in the product.
-Equation (5) gives you way to convert a random PSD into an approximately equivalent sine peak acceleration, as long as you know the resonant frequencies and Q factors of the product.
+Equation (5) gives you a way to convert a random PSD into an approximately equivalent sine peak acceleration, as long as you know the resonant frequencies and Q factors of the product.

 However, you must also consider that a sine test only excites a single product resonance at a time, so a sine test will not test the interaction between two resonances in your product.
 Since a random test excites the full frequency range all at the same time, it can be used to find problems resulting from the interaction between two resonances.